 To calculate a 14-day Average True Range (ATR), for example, a person would make the above calculation for each of the most recent 14 days of price action and then average those computations.
-The “normal” ATR calculator would require that you enter the date, open, high, low, and close for each day of the last 14 days for each stock.
-Our calculator does not, because the required data is already “built-in” when the calculator is downloaded each day.
+The “normal” ATR calculator would require that you enter the date, high, low, and close for each day of the last 14 days for each stock.
+Our calculator does not (except for the high, low, and close for the last day only), because the required data is already “built-in” when the calculator is downloaded each day.

 Our Stops calculator uses the same approach to data “smoothing” as that specified by Wilder’s formulas and procedures.
 Many ATR calculators use a simplified smoothing approach.
 People get used to using shortcuts, then they incorporate those shortcuts in the calculators they create.
 The procedures they use are not the ones recommended by Wilder.
 This is a generalization.
 Some calculators may actually use Wilder’s mathematics and procedures.
-Because some people looking for a stop loss calculator end up with a tool that does not strictly follow Wilder, We make a point of the fact that Stops does not use shortcuts or a watered-down approach.
+Because some people looking for a stop loss calculator end up with a tool that does not strictly follow Wilder, we make a point of the fact that Stops does not use shortcuts or a watered-down approach.
 Our calculator can also calculate stop losses by using the standard deviation of Wilder’s True Range.
-Its standard deviations are based on 100 days of data.
+Its standard deviations are based on 50 days of data.
 You do not have to know how to make these calculations because Stops provides the calculations for you.
-Also, you do not have to enter historical data because it is included and updated daily.

 The following are some of the features of Stops